jbroadway/lemur/README.md

 **Status: Alpha**

-The course builder itself is nearly complete, and the work on learner management, course publishing, and user interaction is underway.
+The course builder itself is complete, and the work on learner management, course publishing, and user interaction is underway.

 ## To do